 Divorce can be a time-consuming and emotionally charged event.
 While couples are busy trying to untangle their assets and come to a resolution about custody, they may not know that there are more options on the table than going directly to divorce court.
 New Jersey couples wishing to divorce may find mediation a better option for accomplishing all their goals than having the court decide who gets what.

 At Law Office of Andrew A. Bestafka, Esq., we understand how complicated divorce can seem.
 You may be overwhelmed by decisions that you never thought you’d have to make.
 During this challenging time, it helps to have an advocate looking out for you and your family’s best interests, someone you can rely on to help you make tough decisions about your future.
-An experienced family law attorney with Law Office of Andrew A. Bestafka, Esq. can do just that.
+An experienced Monmouth County mediation and arbitration lawyer from Law Office of Andrew A. Bestafka, Esq. can do just that.